WP-API/docs/index.md

 The WordPress REST API provides API endpoints for WordPress data types that allow developers to interact with sites remotely by sending and receiving [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) objects.
 JSON is an open standard data format that is lightweight and human-readable, and looks like Objects do in JavaScript; hence the name.
 When you send content to or make a request to the API, the response will be returned in JSON.
 This enables developers to create, read and update WordPress content from client-side JavaScript or from external applications, even those written in languages beyond PHP.

 [info]Looking for a list of the other APIs available within WordPress?
-You can find the [documentation here](https://codex.wordpress.org/WordPress_APIs).[/info]
+You can find the <a href="https://codex.wordpress.org/WordPress_APIs">documentation here</a>.[/info]

 ## Why use the WordPress REST API